needle-mirror/com.unity.collections/Documentation~/allocator-custom-define.md

 * `Index`: A 2 byte unsigned index of the global allocator table obtained during registration.
 * Method to add a safety handle to the list of child safety handles of the allocator handle.
 * Method to add a child allocator to the list of child allocators of the allocator handle.
-* A rewind method to invalidate and unregister all of the child allocators, invalide all the child safety handles of the allocator handle, and increment the allocator handle' `Version` and `OfficialVersion`.
+* A rewind method to invalidate and unregister all the child allocators, invalidate all the child safety handles of the allocator handle, and increment the allocator handle' `Version` and `OfficialVersion`.

 ## Implement AllocatorManager.IAllocator interface